-The basic rule I follow when applying bronzer is focusing on the areas of the face on which the sun would naturally touch: forehead, bridge of the nose and cheekbones.
+“The basic rule I follow when applying bronzer is focusing on the areas of the face on which the sun would naturally touch: forehead, bridge of the nose and cheekbones,” she says.
 You can also add a bit of color to your collarbones and décolleté, if those areas are exposed.
 No need to go crazy with the bronzer, just a soft dusting will do.
 Some of our favorite products for this include the Yves Saint Laurent Les Sahariennes, L’Oréal True Match Lumi Bronze It Bronzer, Maybelline Master Bronze Kit, and the Giorgio Armani Maestro Liquid Summer Bronzer.

 Apply your bronzer to the top of the forehead, along the hairline.
 Also sweep it along the cheeks (not the hollows, unless you want a more contoured look).
 You can also dust along the bridge of the nose gently, just don’t overdo it.

 Similar to that of an oval, bronzer application should hit the top of the forehead and cheeks.
 But this time, use more product along the hairline and temple area.
-And, don’t forget to touch the chin as well!
+And don’t forget to touch the chin, as well.
 You want to accentuate your natural angles!

 With a rectangular face shape, try sweeping your bronzer along the middle of the forehead, and along the middle of the cheeks (right between the hollows and the top of the cheekbones).